alperb/rdcp/README.md

 PROXY method is used to proxy a connection to the daemon.
 It is used to connect to a daemon, and send/receive data to/from it.
 It is similar to SSH tunneling.

 Daemon is expected to proxy the request to the target, and return the response.
-It is similar to a SOCKS proxy.

 #### Request
 ```